ahmed-taj/minipack/README.md

 ### Extensions mapping

-We use the file extensions as a source of truth in order to determine whether we need to do translation or not.
+We use the file extensions as a source of truth in order to determine whether we need to perform transpilation or not.

 | Extensions    | Loader                                                        | Notes                                               |
 | :------------ | :------------------------------------------------------------ | :-------------------------------------------------- |